 (Lake Geneva, WI): The Ice Castles – a winter wonderland will be returning to Lake Geneva this winter!
-This is the third year Ice Castles has built its winter experience in Lake Geneva.
+This is the fifth year Ice Castles has built its winter experience in Lake Geneva.

 Ice Castles is an award-winning frozen attraction located in four cities across North America.
 The experience is built using hundreds of thousands of icicles hand-placed by professional ice artists.
 The castles include breathtaking LED-lit sculptures, frozen thrones, ice-carved tunnels, slides, fountains and much more.

-Ice artisans will start growing and harvesting nearly 10,000 icicles each day beginning in November to construct the attraction, which is set to open mid-January 2021.
+Ice artisans will start growing and harvesting nearly 10,000 icicles each day beginning in November to construct the attraction, which is set to open January 2023.

 Pro Tips If You Go: